 In a collaborative approach, Northridge redesigned and successfully implemented an enhanced evaluation program that now focuses not only on agent behavior but also on the agency’s overall customer service performance.
 The new program focused on seven critical behaviors that would lead to enhanced customer service.
 The agency has seen improvement in each of the behaviors.

-To read more about the results of the case study, please fill out the form below.
+To read more about the results of the case study, please click here.